learndog/wipdots/vim/vim_basic_usage.md

 * Colorschemes...
 Leader-vt
 * Redraw window...
 Leader-wr (does :redraw!)
 * After accidental Ctrl-z, return with $ fg
+* Leader-vw...
+Find all vim swap files in curr dir recursively

 See Key Mappings and Commands
 * fzf keymaps... :Maps or Leader-fml literal or Leader-fmf fuzzy